The future is brighter and greener

 On the supply side, Norwegian exports were constricted by maintenance works and supplies from Russia fell, perhaps as part of a deliberate policy by the Russian government to emphasise the need for security of supply so that the Nord Stream 2 gas pipeline would be connected as planned.
 Both Norway and Russia stepped up gas deliveries around the end of September and this helped to ease prices for a while.
 However, in November 2021, the new German government suspended approval for the pipeline and later deferred a decision until summer 2022.
-In the UK, the issue was compounded by a shortfall in strategic reserves following Centrica’s decision to close the Rough gas storage site.
+In the UK, the issue may have been compounded by a shortfall in strategic reserves following Centrica’s decision to close the Rough gas storage site.

 The net effect has been soaring UK gas and power prices, as is evident in Figures 3 and 4.
 Higher power prices are a positive for GCP to the extent the price for sales of power has not been fixed under PPAs or through hedging activity.
 Figure 18 on page 18 shows the sensitivity of GCP’s NAV to a change in power prices.